felixlopz/hubrise-test-task/content/apps/zelty/en/connect-hubrise.md

 position: 2
 layout: documentation
 meta:
-  title: Connect Zelty with HubRise
+  title: Connect Zelty to HubRise
-  description: Connect Zelty to HubRise, and sync your menu, order and customer information.
-Allows you to integrate your Zelty EPOS with
+  description: Connect Zelty with the apps you use everyday: food ordering platforms, mobile ordering apps, ordering websites, marketing solutions, and more.
 ---

 The connection between Zelty and HubRise can be done autonomously by the user.